ansible/awx/docs/docsite/rst/userguide/applications_auth.rst

 .. index::
    pair: applications; getting started

 Access the Applications page by clicking **Applications** from the left navigation bar.
-The Applications page displays a search-able list of all available Applications currently managed by the controller and can be sorted by **Name**.
+The Applications page displays a search-able list of all available Applications currently managed by AWX and can be sorted by **Name**.

 |Applications - home with example apps|